 This blog post will take you through how to utilise these marketing channels for driving leads…

 According to HubSpot, “Google processes approximately 70,000 search queries every second, translating to 5.8 billion searches per day and approximately 2 trillion global searches per year”.
 Even without adding in search traffic on other search engines such as Bing, that’s a huge audience that you can tap into for your lead generation.
-One way to tap into this search audience is through Search Engine Optimisation (SEO), which aims to increase traffic to your website by increasing your visibility in search engines for keywords that are relevant to the products and services you offer.
-SEO can compliment lead generation efforts by increasing overall traffic to your website, driving more visitors at every stage of the buyer’s journey to relevant content on your site, and increasing awareness of your brand.
+One way to tap into this search audience long term is through Search Engine Optimisation (SEO), which aims to increase traffic to your website by increasing your visibility in search engines for keywords that are relevant to the products and services you offer.
+SEO can compliment lead generation efforts by increasing overall organic traffic to your website, driving more visitors at every stage of the buyer’s journey to relevant landing page content on your site, measured through Google Analytics, and increasing awareness of your brand.

 Here are 5 steps you can carry out to improve your search engine visibility and increase lead generation.

 A website audit allows you to identify a range of technical, content, and user experience issues across your website, which are all opportunities to improve your search engine visibility.
 Using a website crawler like Screaming Frog, SEMRush or Moz will let you crawl your website to identify on-page optimisation opportunities, broken links, duplicate content, slow loading site pages, low traffic pages and much more.